 - Seek counseling or join a support group, especially if you feel depressed or anxious.
 Untreated depression or high stress is linked to worsening heart disease, including heart attacks.

 - Find positive ways to cope with stress.
-Too much stress can be bad for the heart – and your general health.
+Too much stress can be bad for the heart – and your overall health.